Research/Areas of Interest

 Biography

 Dr. Fu is a biostatistician who has been teaching and studying biostatistics for two decades.
 He has innovatively applied advanced statistical methods to the studies of pressing issues in public health.
-His areas of interest in biostatistics include categorical data analysis, longitudinal data analysis, survival data analysis, and latent variable analysis.
+His areas of interest in biostatistics relate to various topics in the analysis of categorical data, longitudinal data, survival data, and latent variables.
 He views the population's health through a socioecological lens and has studied health determinants at different levels in society.
-His substantive areas of interest are in major depression and substance use disorders.
+His substantive areas include major depression and substance use disorders.
 His research addresses how genetic, behavioral, environmental, and societal factors contribute to major depression and substance dependence.
 His research has been funded by the National Institutes of Health, American Foundation for Suicide Prevention, and Alzheimer's Association.

-Dr. Fu received his medical degree in China and his doctoral degree in public health from the University of Alabama.
+Dr. Fu was originally trained as a physician in China and received a doctoral degree in public health from the University of Alabama.
 He completed his postdoctoral fellowship in quantitative genetics and biostatistics sponsored by the National Institute on Alcohol Abuse and Alcoholism (NIAAA) at Washington University School of Medicine in St. Louis.
-Prior to joining the Tufts University faculty, Dr. Fu was a faculty member at Washington University School of Medicine and Saint Louis University College for Public Health and Social Justice.
+Prior to joining the Tufts University faculty, Dr. Fu served on the faculties of Washington University School of Medicine and Saint Louis University College for Public Health and Social Justice.
 He has mentored undergraduate, master, and doctoral students in public health.